JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 ### Creating a Cloud Function

 You may have noticed the existing Hello World functions inside `index.js` uses `functions.https.onRequest`.
-This means it can be visited / called like a normal webpage, and has `Content-Type` headers etc. Whilst you can get URL parameters from these methods (using `request.query.text`), it’s safer to provide actual functions that can be called remotely.
-There’s a reason it’s called Cloud **Functions**!
+This means it can be visited / called like a normal webpage, and has `Content-Type` headers etc. Whilst you can get URL parameters from these methods (using `request.query.text`), it's safer to provide actual functions that can be called remotely.
+There's a reason it's called Cloud **Functions**!

-We’re going to create a function that receives a phone’s manufacturer’s name from the app, converts it to uppercase, and then returns it to be shown in the app.
-This is obviously a pretty useless function that would usually be handled entirely inside the app, but it’s a simple way to show passing data back and forth.
+We're going to create a function that receives a phone's manufacturer's name from the app, converts it to uppercase, and then returns it to be shown in the app.
+This is obviously a pretty useless function that would usually be handled entirely inside the app, but it's a simple way to show passing data back and forth.

-To do this, use `functions.https.onCall` instead, which can also receive a data object with any additional parameters you’ve chosen to send.
-We’re going to receive a manufacturer parameter, so first check it has a length, then convert whatever it contains to uppercase and return it.
+To do this, use `functions.https.onCall` instead, which can also receive a data object with any additional parameters you've chosen to send.
+We're going to receive a manufacturer parameter, so first check it has a length, then convert whatever it contains to uppercase and return it.
 Add the following into your `index.js`:

 ```
 exports.uppercaseDeviceName = functions.https.onCall((data) => {